-Welcome to the Yarra bend Park Fishing Guide.
-Yarra bend Park is large natural bushland only 5 minutes from the CBD past Richmond heading towards Kew.
-The Park is a lovely retreat along the Yarra River which brings families together.
-With open parkland, canoe and boat hire, footy ovals and bush walk-on offer.
-This is a great place to bring the family with picnic grounds, BBQ and areas to run around.
-Why not drop a line for fishing.
-It’s also not too far away from the very scenic Dight falls.
+Welcome to the Yarra Bend Park Fishing Guide.
+Yarra Bend Park is a large natural bushland only 5 minutes from the CBD, past Richmond, heading towards Kew.
+The Park is a lovely retreat along the Yarra River, which brings families together.
+With open parkland, canoe and boat hire, footy ovals and bush walking offer.
+This is a great place to bring the family, with picnic grounds, BBQ, and areas to run around.
+Why not drop a line for fishing?
+It’s also not too far away from the very scenic Dight Falls.

 Fishing at Yarra Bend Park